Sustainable Cleanroom Practices: Recycling

 Coordinating a non-traditional recycling program can help you divert thousands, if not hundreds of thousands of pounds of garments and gloves from landfills.
 Companies like TerraCycle repurpose the materials for industrial pallets, recycled plastic lumber, and Adirondack chairs.

 As you work to make your cleanroom more sustainable, don’t neglect the practices that keep it compliant.
-Cleanroom validation and certification are key components to a successful operation.
-When you need either, contact Gerbig Engineering Company.
+Contact Gerbig Engineering Company.
 We’ve been working with cleanrooms for thirty years and have perfected our services for our customers.
 Call us at 888-628-0056 or email info@gerbig.com.